 If you answered ‘no’ to any of these questions, then two or more Pro or Enterprise licenses might be the best option for you.

-When is a single Enterprise licence not suitable?
+When is a single Enterprise subscription not suitable?

 If you have multiple products, there can be some disadvantages to having them side by side in a single tool, which is why we don’t recommend it.